S12cybersecurity/S12URootkit/README.md

 [ ! ] **Before execute commands to hide some values, if in this victim machine never is executed this binary execute first the UserModeR00tkit.exe without arguments of the command**

+[ ! ] **In some machines the process hide feature only work after restart the machine once the base EXE are executed without arguments**

+# Hide Files & Directories Video

+# Hide Process Video

+[ ! ] **In some machines the process hide feature only work after restart the machine once the base EXE are executed without arguments**

+[ ! ] **Some process are dont hide, if this occurs try executing first the process than the Task Manager**

+# Hide Registry Video

 # Features

 Process: